CS-UCR/senior-design-project-red-team/README.md

 ## Dependencies
 Install NodeJS.
 Ensure the version is 16.
 You can install directly from their website [here](https://nodejs.org/en/).
 Install Node Package Manager (npm).
 Usually comes with NodeJS.

 Install the CSV-Parse package with the command `npm i csv` in the project directory.

-Install the json2csv package with the command 'npm i json2csv' in the project directory.
+Install the json2csv package with the command `npm i json2csv` in the project directory.

-Install the csv-writer package with the command 'npm i csv-writer' in the project directory.
+Install the csv-writer package with the command `npm i csv-writer` in the project directory.

-Install the csv-append packpage with the command 'npm i csv-append' in the project directory.
+Install the csv-append packpage with the command `npm i csv-append` in the project directory.

-Install the csv-stringify package with the command 'npm i csv-stringify' in the project directory.
+Install the csv-stringify package with the command `npm i csv-stringify` in the project directory.

 All packages should be installed in the node_modules folder.
 Run these commands in the case that these packages are not present.